vuejs/awesome-vue/README.md

 ### Miscellaneous

+ - [vue-material-design-ripple](https://github.com/partyka1/vue-material-design-ripple) - Add material design ripple to any element that just works.
+No dependencies.
  - [vue-resource-progressbar-interceptor](https://github.com/staskjs/vue-resource-progressbar-interceptor) - Interceptor that ties a progressbar to all requests, that it is clear that something is loading.
  - [vue-images-loaded](https://github.com/David-Desmaisons/Vue.ImagesLoaded) - Vue.js 2.0 directive to detect images loading.
  - [vue-visible](https://github.com/javisperez/vue-visible) - A v-visible directive for VueJS (2.x), like v-show but for visibility.